Nancy Webb

 ALLi Author Member

-Author Nancy Stanfield Webb is a writer, painter, and photographer who has devoted three decades to researching and writing the two-part biographical fiction series A Woman of Marked Character - The Imagined Portrait of Sarah Ridge Paschal Pix 1812-1891.
-A fourth-generation Texan, her essays and interview articles with visual artists have been published in Southwest Art magazine and various regional magazines, and her artwork and photography selected for exhibition and publication.
-Nancy received a writing residency at Millay Colony for the Arts, and as a former Public Information Officer for the Texas State Library and Archives in Austin, she assisted First Lady Laura Bush in establishing the Texas Book Festival.
-A Woman of Marked Character is her debut novel.
+Author Nancy Stanfield Webb is a writer, painter, and photographer who has devoted three decades to researching and writing the two-part biographical fiction series on Sarah Ridge.
+The great-granddaughter of Texas pioneers and now living in Rhode Island, Webb's essays and interview articles with visual artists have been published in Southwest Art magazine and various regional magazines.
+She is an associate member of Western Writers of America and is the recipient of a writing residency to Millay Colony for the Arts.
+The author of Book One 1812-1848 of A Woman of Marked Character, in Book Two 1848-1891, Webb concludes the series.

 Nancy Webb's books